Frequently Asked Questions

 Your questions about negotiation answered.

-In the pursuit of our needs, we benefit from separating our “positions” (what we want) from our “interests” (why we want them).
+In the pursuit of our needs, we benefit from separating our “positions” (what we want) from our “interests” (why we want it).

 Negotiation and Conflict Transformation are similar, if not synonymous, in that both seek to generate creative OPTIONS by identifying the INTERESTS beneath the positions.